Creamy Parsnip and Pear Soup

 - 1 to 2 cups pear, peeled and roughly chopped (1 to 2 pears)

 - 1 cup dry white wine

-- 5 cups homemade chicken stock
+- 5 cups homemade chicken stock or vegetable stock

 - ½ cup half-and-half or cream